Comprehensive guides

 • Honey up to 2 kg per person

 Advice To avoid any problems, do not bring back any food products of animal origin from Mauritius.
-Controls are strict and products are seized and destroyed.
+Controls are strict and seized products are destroyed.

 Fruits and vegetables